OklenCodes/Azure-Terraform-WebApp/README.md

 [vnet.tf](https://github.com/OklenCodes/Azure-Terraform-WebApp/blob/main/vnet.tf)
 This file creates an Azure Virtual Network and subnets for the frontend and backend.
 The subnets are configured with service endpoints, allowing secure communication between web services and the SQL database.
 Delegations for each subnet are defined to manage which services can connect to the subnets.

-An additional Azure Storage Account is created to store log data, including Key Vault diagnostic log data.
-I will also be using VSCode with the Terraform extension and the VSCode terminal.

 # Steps to Set Up
 First within the Azure console I have to create "OklenAzure1" resource group